NimaBavar/NImaBavar/docs/README.md

 **The alloy of computer engineering passion and research, was followed by interests in soft skills in my following years of education, which anointed me to enjoy giving speeches and discovering methodologies in order to enhance existing fellowships.**

+**The mentioned factors caused me to develop prominent skills which I still employ today as an enthusiastic who is demanding to cause intensive touch in the industry.**

 <br>